clnhrn/report_generator/README.md

 You will need two secrets.
 One for Crowdstrike and another for LastPass.
 Take note of the secret name/ID.

+### Secret Manager Access

+Make sure the user running the program has access to the secrets.

+- Navigate to *IAM & Admin* > *IAM*.
+- Click **GRANT ACCESS**.
+- Enter the email of the user to add them as a principal.
+- In the *Assign roles* section, select the **Secret Manager Secret Accessor** role.
+Click Save.

 ### Google Drive Setup

 - Create a folder to store the **static** files (i.e. Employees sheet, Device Owner sheet).
 Take note of the file IDs.